-The diet consists of healthy meals that consist of over 60 grams of protein per day, lots of water or low-calorie fluids, and smaller portions cut into tiny pieces.
+The diet consists of healthy meals with over 60 grams of protein per day, lots of water or low-calorie fluids, and smaller portions cut into tiny pieces.

-There are several limitations, such as no sodas or starchy foods, and no drinks around mealtimes.
-These limitations ensure that you only fill yourself up with foods that will supply your body with the most quality nutrients without all the junk.
+There are several limitations, such as no sodas, starchy foods, and no drinks around mealtimes.
+These limitations ensure you only fill yourself with foods that will supply your body with the most quality nutrients without all the junk.
 Your stomach is smaller now, so you must be mindful of what you eat.

-To keep the weight off, you are encouraged to follow your bariatric surgeon’s recommendations after surgery.
+You are encouraged to follow your bariatric surgeon’s recommendations after surgery to keep the weight off.
 And most lose most of their excess weight within a single year.

 6- Gastric Sleeve Comes with Other Health Benefits